 One-to-one LSAs work as part of the team that monitors and tracks progress.

-Any concerns parents may have can be directed to the Tutor or the Learning Support Coordinator (Operations) or the Learning Support Manager.
-All parents have direct access to staff in the Unit through the Learning Support Office.
+Any concerns parents may have can be directed to the Tutor or the Heads of Specialist Curriculum or the Head of School for Personalised Learning.
+All parents have direct access to staff in the School through the SPL Admin Office.

-Teaching staff working in the Learning Support Unit and in Cross College Support all have specialist qualifications.
-These include the following:
+Teaching staff working in the School of Personalised Learning and in Cross College Support have specialist qualifications.

 Learning Support Assistants: